Could zapping the Brain's cerebellum boost cognition in mental illness?

 Summary

-This study tests whether a non-invasive brain stimulation technique called transcranial magnetic stimulation (TMS) can improve cognitive problems and mood in people with schizophrenia, autism, bipolar disorder, depression, or Parkinson's disease.
-Researchers will give TMS to the cerebellum and measure changes in symptoms, brain activity, and thinking skills.
-The study involves 200 participants and is currently recruiting.
+This study is testing whether a non-invasive brain stimulation technique called repetitive transcranial magnetic stimulation (rTMS) applied to the cerebellum can improve cognitive deficits and mood in people with schizophrenia, autism, bipolar disorder, depression, or Parkinson's disease.
+Researchers will compare real stimulation to sham (fake) stimulation in 200 participants.
+The goal is to see if this approach can help with thinking skills and emotional symptoms.

 Disclaimer Read more